-Martin Kettle, once of Stoneyclough (the pronunciation, if I remember correctly, being ‘-cluff’ rather than ‘-clow’), a town a long way north of here, but now resident of Penn Beacon, was stood on a table in the Eight Kings.
-He was busy sellotaping the corner of a large poster of Bob Dylan high up onto … Continue reading The Bristol Arm.
+[I'm reposting this from a couple of years back as it's Bob Dylan's birthday today - keep on keeping on.
+Peace x] Martin Kettle, formally of Stoneyclough but now resident of Penn Beacon, was stood on a table in the Eight Kings.
+He was taping the fourth corner of a large poster of Bob … Continue reading The Bristol Arm.

 One Guy Fawkes' Night - which will add only some vague, meagre and purely incidental, albeit handy, visual and historical, romantic poetics to this otherwise quite ordinary detailing of a boy, a girl, a guest, a cat and heroin addiction - I discovered a tiny shadow at the front door.
 It mouthed its black miaow, … Continue reading Apricity.

 Finally, Crazy Jeannie and Pleasant Terry got married again.
 Fair play to them.
 But, somewhere, somehow, along the way, in exchanging names twice, they confused each other’s nicknames, so that he, at last, found her, pleasant, and she, him, eventually, crazy.
 The actual details of how, or why, this confusion occurred are obscure.
 That’s … Continue reading An Unexpected Butterfly.

 "You’re telling me, when you went to church as a kid, you never got an orange with a candle stuck in it?"
 "An orange?"
 "Christmas orange."
 "At Christmas?"
 "Uh huh.
 With a candle."
 "Don't think I ever went to church as a kid."
 "Hmm.
 Well, you got this orange, okay, with a candle stuck in … Continue reading No wig, no gig.